 Continue reading for our favorite spats and spat designs, or click the link below to jump to the judging criteria and FAQ.

 Poor-quality spats can be a real letdown when they come apart after a few uses.
-And even when you find high-quality spats, you’re often spoiled for choice with 1000 brands and tens of thousands of designs out there.
+And even when you find high-quality spats, you’re often spoiled for choice with a thousand brands, and tens of thousands of designs out there.

 Find Your Gi’s team of experienced spat-wearers came together to come up with this (definitive?) list of the best BJJ spats you can get today, to save you some of the stress of shopping around.
 Check out our recommendations below.